- New Patient Diagnostic Evaluation

 Full Mouth Reconstruction

-The replacement of missing or severely decayed teeth with prosthodontic reconstruction is our specialty.
+The replacement of missing or severely decayed teeth with prosthodontic reconstruction is our specialty and just one of the treatment options available at Pi Dental Center.
 Teeth can be replaced by many different means and combinations of techniques, such as crowns, non-removable bridges, removable partial dentures or implant supported permanent teeth.
 The rebuilding of a smile often requires a blend of these options.

 Crowns and Bridges

-Our traditional single crowns and bridges are custom designed to match all proportions of adjacent natural teeth.
+Our single crowns and bridges are custom designed to match proportions of adjacent natural teeth.
 Porcelain is custom colored and shaped in our laboratory to offer each patient a distinctive prosthetic restoration.

-Crowns are restorations that cover or cap teeth, restoring them to their natural size, shape, and color.
+Crowns are restorations that cover the teeth, restoring them to their natural size, shape, and color.
 Even a poorly maintained or badly damaged tooth can benefit from a well designed and correctly placed crown.
 This cap not only helps appearance, but can also save a tooth that might otherwise be lost.
-(See also Procera Information Page)
+Learn about TRIOS® Digital Scanning Technology available at Pi Dental Center.

 A porcelain veneer is very thin piece of porcelain similar in size to a fingernail that attaches to the front of the tooth to improve overall appearance.
 Some of the problems that it can solve include chips, small holes and pits.
 Once in place, it looks, feels, and functions just like a regular tooth.